-Join Jane Barratt for an in-depth discussion in this video Managing risk, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Managing risk, part of Learning to Manage Personal Investments.

 - Investing is risky.…There's always a chance…that your investments will lose value.…You may buy stock in a mining company hit…by lower commodity prices, or maybe a retail company…overburdened itself with debt and can't pay its obligations.…Maybe an older company gets crushed…by innovative competitors.…There's always a chance that a stock…or a bond will lose value, and some of your…hard-earned money will vanish.…But, there's also a chance your investment…will increase in value, and that's why people invest.…The risks to your investments can come…from countless sources, but the end result is the same,…loss of value.…

 You work hard for your money, so you should keep…as much of it as you can.…If you want to avoid risks, there's actually something…called the risk-free rate of return.…For investors, this is the 10-year U.S. Treasury Note.…The Government of the U.S. guarantees payment…and has never defaulted, so this is the benchmark…for no-risk investment.…It is also one of the lowest returns available.…Right now, it returns a fraction of a percent a year.…